bcvsolutions/localization-validator/README.md

 | example_2 | example_plural |
 | example_5 | example_plural |

-Messages that ends with _0 are just checked if it's there when it comes to plural.
+Messages that ends with _0 are optional.
+If its found in CS or EN language, it's just checked for pair in other language.

 Other cases are simply compared and if there is a mismatch, program will search for closest match.
 If the match is not found it will continue comapring next pair.